 Areas of Expertise

 - Internationalization of Higher Education

 - Service-Learning/International Service-Learning

-Dr. Niehaus advises doctoral students in Educational Leadership and Higher Education and master's students in the Higher Education and Student Affairs concentrations.
+Dr. Niehaus advises PhD students in Educational Leadership and Higher Education and MA students in the Higher Education specialization.
 She looks for students with a clear vision for why they want to pursue a graduate degree as well as students with specific questions they are interested in exploring through research.
-Dr. Niehaus regularly teaches EDAD 842: College Students in America, EDAD 926: The American Professor, EDAD 932: Global Issues in Higher Education, EDAD 980: Advanced Student Development Theory, and EDAD 984B: Qualitative Techniques--Case Study Research.
-She has also taught special topics and hands-on research seminars for both masters and doctoral students, including recent courses on the First Amendment, Free Speech, and Campus Climate; the Administration of International Programs in U.S. Higher Education; Qualitative Data Analysis; and Novel Approaches to Research on Student Experiences in Higher Education.
+Dr. Niehaus regularly teaches EDAD 842: College Students in America, EDAD 932: Global Issues in Higher Education, EDAD 984B: Qualitative Techniques – Case Study Research, and EDAD 984E: Qualitative Techniques – Grounded Theory in Educational Administration.
+She has also taught special topics and hands-on research seminars for both masters and doctoral students, including recent courses on the First Amendment, Free Speech, and Campus Climate; Controversies in Higher Education; Qualitative Data Collection; Qualitative Data Analysis; and Novel Approaches to Research on Student Experiences in Higher Education.

 - Niehaus, E., Reading, J., Nelson, M.J., Wegener, A., & Arthur, A. (2018).
 Faculty engagement in cultural mentoring as instructors in short-term study abroad courses.
 Frontiers: The Interdisciplinary Journal of Study Abroad, 30(2), 77-91.

 - Niehaus, E., Garcia, C., & Reading, J. (2018).
 The road to researcher: The development of research self-efficacy in higher education scholars.
 Journal for the Study of Postsecondary and Tertiary Education, 3, 1-20.